theycantrevealus/nestjs-couchbase/README.md

 1. Fork the repository.
 2. Create a new feature branch: `git checkout -b feature/my-feature`
-3. Commit your changes: `git commit -am 'Add new feature'`
+3. Commit your changes: `git commit -am '<semantic-rule>:Add new feature'`
 4. Push to the branch: `git push origin feature/my-feature`
 5. Create a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.<br />
+I created this library with tears.
+Contribute or give me star will be appreciated ♥️